edaehn/bitsgalore.github.io/_posts/2019-01-31-roll-the-tape-recovering-90s-data-tapes-in-bitcurator.md

 ## Recovering the first sample set

-After we were confident that our tape processing workflow worked correctly, we used it to process the sample set of *DDS* and *DLT-IV* tapes that were loaned to us.
+After we were confident that our tape processing workflow worked correctly, we used it to process the sample set of *DDS* and *DLT-IV* tapes that were lended to us.
 The majority of the 19 *DDS* tapes in the sample set could be read without problems.
 Only 3 tapes resulted in any issues.
 Two tapes could not be read at all; both of them turned out to be *DDS-3* tapes, which are not supported by the *DDS-2* tape drive we used.
 A *DDS-3* or *DDS-4* drive should be able to read these tapes.
 For one other tape the extraction resulted in a 10-kB file with only null bytes, which most likely means the tape is faulty.
 Of the 14 *DLT-IV* tapes, 7 could be read without problems.
 For the remaining 7, the reading procedure only resulted in a zero-length file.
 Interestingly, a common characteristic of all "failed" tapes is that they were written at 40.0 GB capacity, whereas the other tapes were written at 35.0 GB capacity.
 This is odd, as our *DLT-IV* drive *does* support 40.0 GB capacity tapes (which was confirmed by writing some data to a blank test tape at 40.0 GB capacity, which could subsequently be read without problems).
 This needs some further investigation.

 ## Next steps